Enjoy getting dirty and working with KITCHEN GARDEN VOLUNTEERS?

 - Team work and value of connecting with like minded people.

-ESSENTIALS: Long trousers, long sleeved shirt, closed in shoes, hat and sunscreen and water.
+ESSENTIALS: Long trousers, long sleeved shirt, closed in shoes (no clogs), hat and sunscreen and water.

 NOTE: This is not a Community Garden – the produce is for the benefit of classes conducted through the BCC on cooking, companion planting etc.